 The unit injector and the distributor/inline pump systems are two typical kinds.

-In an injection system, what is the role of the common rail type fuel injection system?
+What is the role of the common rail type fuel injection system in an injection system?

 What is the common rail pressure?

-A direct fuel injection system for petrol and diesel engines is known as direct common rail type fuel injection system.
+A direct fuel injection system for petrol and diesel engines is known as a direct common-rail type fuel injection system.
 It uses a high-pressure (2,000 BAR – 29,000 PSI) fuel rail to supply individual solenoid valves on diesel engines, rather than a low-pressure fuel pump to feed unit injectors or pump nozzles.